porcinus/Freeplay-Custom-Addon-Board/README.md

 The battery voltage also feed the VBAT pin on the RTC chip, the power consumption when the console is off is negligible.

 The fan is still controlled with pin 40 using a NPN transistor.

+# Revision
+- addon rev0.cb : initial version, ADC chip placed the wrong way, voltage divider used to power battery monitoring chip.
+- addon rev1.cb : partial file, traces rework, ADC chip used to monitor battery run at 5v (could not work because I2C bus run at 3v3).
+- addon rev2.cb : traces reworked, ADC chip used to monitor battery run at 4.5v via a voltage reference chip, this revision work fine in the real world.